How to File a North Dakota Annual Report

 The report asks for information such as:

 - Business Activity

 - Name and address of the officers, directors, members and/or managers

-The cost to file an Annual Report for a North Dakota Corporation is $25 and a Limited Liability Company (LLC) is $50.
+The Annual Report filing fee for a North Dakota Corporation is $25 and a Limited Liability Company (LLC) is $50.

 The due date of the Annual Report varies based on the type of business entity.

 Corporations: Annual Reports for North Dakota Corporations are due by August 1st.
 The first annual report isn’t due until the year following formation.
-For example, if your Corporation was formed April 1, 2020, the first Annual Report will be due August 1st, 2021.
+For example, if your Corporation was formed April 1, 2021, the deadline for the first Annual Report will be August 1st, 2022.

 My business made little or no money.
 Do I still have to file the Annual Report?